Merlin (2008 TV series): Home media

-Series one and two were released on DVD in the United Kingdom, United States, and Australia.
-Series three is available in the United Kingdom, and was released in Australia on 4 August 2011.
+Series one and two were released on DVD in the United Kingdom, the United States, and Australia.
+Series three is available in the United Kingdom and was released in Australia on 4 August 2011.
 Accompanying box sets are featurettes, video diaries, and commentaries.
-Behind the Magic, a two-part overview of making Merlin is included with the UK series one box set, while the documentary series, Secrets and Magic, is included with series two.
-In Australia "The Complete Collection" boxset (23-Discs, Seasons 1–5) was released on 13 May 2015.
+"Behind the Magic", a two-part overview of making Merlin is included with the UK series one box set, while the documentary series, Merlin: Secrets and Magic, is included with series two.
+In Australia, "The Complete Collection" boxset (23-Discs, Seasons 1–5) was released on 13 May 2015.

+The show also had several Blu-ray releases.
+Series four came out on 15 January 2013, series five came out on 23 April 2013, and the complete series came out on 4 November 2014.
+Series one, two, and three did not get individual releases on Blu-ray.